 Running a fair trade business is a constant struggle, keeping costs down whilst paying a fair price.
 There have been difficult times when I have always chosen to pay producers before myself.
 There have been personal sacrifices where I have put my business responsibilities over relationships, hobbies or time for myself, giving everything I have (and more) to keep going.
 I have found that the reality of running a business is that it is all-encompassing, it can be both a blessing and a burden!

 At times it feels like it has been two steps forward and one back for AURA QUE.
 In order to push the business forward, I have lived a somewhat nomadic, thrifty lifestyle moving between London, Yorkshire and Kathmandu to make ends meet.
 I have experienced 40 hour overland bus journeys from Delhi to Kathmandu with goats in the coach aisle to save money but, despite the struggles, it is a privilege to do this work!

 Having moved around so much, nowhere has truly felt like home, however on a whim in 2019, I moved to Hastings on the UK south coast - as geographically different as it could be from landlocked Nepal!
 I have since gradually moved my business base here, relocating our warehouse and gradually building up a wonderful team in Hastings, from a new graduate to local parents needing flexible working hours.

-What’s next for AURA QUE...?
-We are hoping to open a shop to celebrate all things handmade, promote the UK high street and provide authentic experiences through workshops - as always, we will be striving to connect our customers to the origins of their products.
+What now for AURA QUE...?
+Our current focus is establishing our Hastings store, which opened in September 2022.
+Our aim is to celebrate all things handmade, promote the UK high street and provide authentic experiences through workshops.
+As always, we will be striving to connect our customers to the origins of their products.